 Once all that is out of the room, you’ll need a couple other tools to pull up the tack strip.
 Be careful.
 There are nails on both sides of those creepers and it HURTS if you kneel down in the wrong place.

 - Prybar (I call it a CRobar but am not sure if that’s spelled CroWbar or CroBar or CroeBar or what…so I go with PryBar because that is easy to spell.)

 Then you have to pull up the gazillion staples that secured the carpet pad to the subfloor.
 I like these tools for that job:

 - scrapers (5 in 1 painters tool works great for popping up staples)

-And that’s really all it takes to remove your old carpet and prep your floor for something a little nicer.
+And carpet removal is that easy.
+Now you can prep your floor for something a little nicer.
 (AND I’m sure something that will be laid with a little more love and care.)